A billiards-like dynamical system for attacking chess pieces: Open Questions

 \subsection{Fruitful regions and moves}

-In the study of convex billiards, circles, ellipses, and curves of constant width have produced beautiful results; as have rational polygons, where internal angles are rational multiples of~$\pi$ \cite{tabachnikov}.
-This leads to questions about which choices of board and moves are fruitful in our dynamical system.
+In the study of convex billiards, circles, ellipses, and curves of constant width have produced beautiful results.
+So have rational polygons, where internal angles are rational multiples of~$\pi$ \cite{tabachnikov}.
+This leads us to ask which choices of board and moves lead to fruitful directions in the dynamical system of this article.

-\begin{question} What properties of polygonal or general convex boards imply predictable behavior for some choices of moves? \end{question} \begin{question} What restrictions on moves are more likely to produce predictable behavior on a wide variety of boards? \end{question}
+\begin{question} What properties of polygonal or general convex boards are more likely to lead to provable results, in terms of dynamical properties or Ehrhart theory, for some choices of moves? \end{question}

+\begin{question} What restrictions on moves are more likely to lead to provable results, in terms of dynamical properties or Ehrhart theory, on a wide variety of boards? \end{question}